Markus Stock

 Markus Stock supervises MA and PhD students specializing in medieval and early modern (pre-1600) German literature and culture.
 He currently accepts supervisions of individuals who wish to specialize in these areas in the Department of Germanic Languages and Literatures or the Centre for Medieval Studies.
 Potential applicants are invited to send informal email inquiries to him.

-Markus Stock’s SSHRC-funded research and his teaching are situated in medieval German literatures, manuscript studies, and digital philology.
-He also directs the international research project Medieval Undergrounds, funded by SSHRC.
+Markus Stock’s research and his teaching are situated in medieval German literatures, manuscript studies, and digital philology.
+He directs the international research project Medieval Undergrounds: A Cultural History of Extraction, funded by SSHRC.
 He has authored, edited, or co-edited over a dozen books and special journal issues, including, most recently, as editor of Konrad von Würzburg: Ein Handbuch (2023) and as co-editor of the journal issues Commenting and Commentary as an Interpretive Mode in Medieval and Early Modern Europe (2022), Practices of Commentary (2020, both with Christina Lechtermann), Digital Curation (2021, with Carrie Smith), and Indigenous and German Studies (2019, with Renae Watchman and Carrie Smith).
 His digital edition of the works of thirteenth-century poet Burkhard von Hohenfels was published in 2020.
-Professor Stock held visiting professorships at the University of Freiburg and Harvard University.
-He also was an Erasmus Mundus Scholar at the Universities of Porto and Palermo, a Senior Research Fellow at the Freiburg Institute of Advanced Studies, and co-editor of Seminar: A Journal of Germanic Studies (2017–2022).
-He served as President of German Studies Canada from 2021–23.
+Professor Stock held visiting professorships at the University of Freiburg and Harvard University as well as senior research fellowships at the Humboldt Centre of the University of Bayreuth and the Freiburg Institute of Advanced Studies.
+He also served as President of German Studies Canada from 2021–23, co-editor of Seminar: A Journal of Germanic Studies (2017–2022), and as Erasmus Mundus Scholar at the universities of Porto and Palermo.

 Books edited or co-edited, special journal issues co-edited